Nuttall's Woodpecker, Picoides nuttallii

 Nuttall's is the most common woodpecker in Silicon Valley where I live, and we often see them in our yard.
 They are the west coast cousin to the quite similar Ladder-backed Woodpecker of the southwest.
 Adult males, above, have the red patch at the rear of the crown, while adult females, below, have no red in their plumage.

 A male Nuttall's excavating a new nest, like the one shown in use below.

-...while here the male parent at the same nest feeds a different nestling, probably
+Here the male parent at the same nest feeds a different nestling, with a smaller

-...and here the adult male feeds an earwig to a male nestling, possibly the same
+Here the adult male feeds an earwig to a nestling, clearly illustrating the difference

-young bird shown at this nest in the picture two above, with the adult female.
+same young bird shown being fed at this nest by an adult female in the picture

-This bird, a lone visitor at our back yard fountain, appears to be a juvenile male from its red patch, which extends forward beyond the eye.
+This bird, a lone visitor at our back yard fountain, is shown to be a juvenile by its forward red stripes.

 A male leaving an active nest carrying debris -- wood chips left over from the excavation of the nest, and a fecal sac from a nestling.